A Comparative Study of EMG- and IMU-based Gesture Recognition at the Wrist and Forearm: Abstract

 \section{Abstract}

 Gestures are an integral part of our daily interactions with the environment.
 Hand gesture recognition (HGR) is the process of interpreting human intent through various input modalities, such as visual data (images and videos) and bio-signals.
 Bio-signals are widely used in HGR due to their ability to be captured non-invasively via sensors placed on the arm.
 Among these, surface electromyography (sEMG), which measures the electrical activity of muscles, is the most extensively studied modality.
 However, less-explored alternatives such as inertial measurement units (IMUs) can provide complementary information on subtle muscle movements, which makes them valuable for gesture recognition.
 In this study, we investigate the potential of using IMU signals from different muscle groups to capture user intent.
-Our results demonstrate that IMU signals contain sufficient information to serve as the sole input sensor for static gesture recognition.
 Moreover, we compare different muscle groups and check the quality of pattern recognition on individual muscle groups.
-We further found that tendon-induced micro-movement captured by IMUs is a major contributor to static gesture recognition.
-We believe that leveraging muscle micro-movement information can enhance the usability of prosthetic arms for amputees.
-This approach also offers new possibilities for hand gesture recognition in fields such as robotics, teleoperation, sign language interpretation, and beyond.
+Our results demonstrate that IMU signals capture unique information not reflected in sEMG signals and can serve as an effective input modality for static gesture recognition.
+IMU is demonstrated as a promising modality for controlled static gesture tasks and a useful alternative when EMG acquisition is inconvenient.
+This approach also offers new possibilities for hand gesture recognition in fields such as robotics, prosthetics, teleoperation, sign language interpretation, and beyond.